linus-berg/s3-robust-sync/README.md

 ## Startup Summary

-When the program starts, it prints a structured configuration summary so you can always verify what it's doing:
+When the program starts, it prints a structured configuration summary:

 ```
 ╔══════════════════════════════════════════════════╗